Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 A wealth of sights is yours to discover today.
 See the Opera House, the Houses of Parliament and Emperor Franz Joseph's Hofburg Palace.
 A city within a city with more than 2,600 rooms, the Hofburg also houses the Imperial Treasury and the Burgkapelle, which features the world-renowned Vienna Boys Choir.
 See the Heldenplatz, where Hitler announced the Anschluss (Annexation) of Austria to the German Reich in 1938.

-Enjoy a visit to a royal hunting lodge which was transformed into a magnificent summer palace for the Hapsburg monarchs.
-Outside and inside, Schloss Schönbrunn presents a dizzying display of Baroque and Rococo art.
-The park, with its fountains, is one of the finest examples of 18th-century landscape architecture.
+Enjoy an excursion to the royal hunting lodge that was transformed by Empress Maria-Theresa into the magnificent summer palace of the Hapsburgs.
+Outside and inside, Schönbrunn presents a dizzying display of Baroque and Rococo art.
+The park with its fountains is one of the finest examples of 18th-century landscape architecture.

 The afternoon is unscheduled.

 Visit Freud's house or the House of Music, a museum which uses the latest in audiovisual techniques to offer unequaled, hands-on encounters with music making.

 You could climb the 345 steps of the Old Steffel, the south steeple of St. Stephen's Cathedral, to catch a bird's eye view of the city.

 Don't miss the Prater Amusement Park (free of admission charge).
 Attractions (each with a fee) range from old-fashioned carousels to the high-tech Flyboard flight simulator and, of course, the Vienna Ferris Wheel, featured in Orson Wells' 1949 film The Third Man and in James Bond's The Living Daylights.
 The Riesenradplatz, nearby, is a sparkling venue at night with its shops and restaurants.